redasb31/BatBot_ChatBot/README.md

 # BatBot_ChatBot
 BATBOT is a chatbot created using OpenAI's GPT-3 API, Flask, and Bootstrap.
+The chatbot can converse with users in natural language and respond to a wide range of queries.
+The repository contains the source code for the chatbot, including the Flask server, HTML templates, and JavaScript code for handling user input and displaying responses.
+The chatbot's conversation history is stored in a text file, which can be cleared at any time.
+The repository also includes instructions for setting up the chatbot and deploying it to a web server.